hcengineering/huly-docs/src/content/docs/getting-started/create-project.md

 **Default issue status**: Select the status all new issues should default to when they are created.
 For more on issue statuses, see **INSERT LINK**.

 **Members**: Select all members for this project.

+### Next Steps

+After creating a Project, it's time to begin creating Issues for specific tasks that need to be completed.
+Click "Next" to learn how to create your first Issue.